Not all those who wander are lost- J.R.R Tolkien

 If I had to boil it all down, I would say this: comprehension grows when we stop treating it like a mystery.

 We plant the seeds early through talk, stories, vocabulary, and thinking aloud.
 We keep watering those seeds through discussion, text structure, writing, and strategy instruction.
-And we keep doing that well into the middle years, because reading the words is not the same thing as understanding them.
+We keep teaching these strategies well into the middle years, because reading the words is not the same thing as understanding them.

 References